 Samantha started as an apprentice in June 2018.
-She spends much of her time in the bindery and is largely responsible for curating our gallery exhibitions.
+She spends much of her time in the bindery and has installed several exhibitions in the gallery.
 She will be graduating from the San Francisco Art Institute in December 2019 with a BFA in Printmaking.
 Her focus is on woodcut relief prints and lithography, with a strong emphasis in books and the book arts.
-She will be co-directing the Open Book Show #6, and is also a member of the activist artist collective San Francisco Poster Syndicate, who live-silkscreen and hand out political posters for free on the streets during protests and times of turmoil.
+She will be co-directing the Open Book Show #6, and is also a member of the activist artist collective San Francisco Poster Syndicate, who live-silkscreen and hand out posters at marches, protests, and times of political turmoil.

 Brian Ferrett, Typecaster, Press Operator, and Facilities Manager

 Brian has a printing degree from MATC and worked in offset web and screen printing.
 In 2008 he joined M&H Type as a typecasting apprentice under Lewis Mitchell.
 These days he co-manages M&H's daily operations, maintains the historic casting machines and presses, and works the presses as needed.
 He is also the person most likely to know where to find things.
 Brian is a member of the Northern California chapter of the American Printing History Association, the American Typecaster Fellowship, and volunteers with San Francisco Public Library's annual Valentine’s Day broadside event.